carmenlup/gh-actions-practice/README.md

 1. GitHub-hosted
 2. Self-hosted

+$\color{green}{Remark:}$
-**Remark:** To see what is virtual machine set-up on GitHub-hosted got to Actions tab -> Workflow -> Set up job -> Expand Runner Image -> follow the link Included Software
+To see what is virtual machine set-up on GitHub-hosted got to Actions tab -> Workflow -> Set up job -> Expand Runner Image -> follow the link Included Software

 #### Access Environment variables

 GitHub has multiple environment variables that can be accessed with $VAR_NAME environment vars are uppercase only

+$\color{green}{Remark:}$
-**Remark:** On windows environment variable are not accessible because of syntax.
+On windows environment variable are not accessible because of syntax.
 The shell property must be specified in order to print the value.
 Still is accessible using env context

 ![Access env var using dollar sign](<Images/Screenshot 2025-03-20 074328.jpg>)